Mitality/LocationalArmorAddon/.github/ISSUE_TEMPLATE/bug_report.md

----
 name: Bug report
-about: Create a report to help us improve
+description: File a bug report
-title: ''
-labels: ''
+labels: ["bug"]
-assignees: ''

----

-**Describe the bug**
+body:
+  - type: checkboxes
+    id: terms
+    attributes:
+      label: Please confirm you are using the latest version and you have read and understood the configuration.
+      description: This helps us avoid common issues and resolve real problems faster.
+      options:
+        - label: I am using the latest version
+          required: true
+        - label: I have read through the config
+          required: true
+  - type: textarea
+    id: what-happened
+    attributes:
+      label: What happened?
-A clear and concise description of what the bug is.
+      description: A clear and concise description of what the bug is.

-**To Reproduce**
+    validations:
+      required: true
+  - type: textarea
+    id: steps
+    attributes:
-Steps to reproduce the behavior:
+      label: Steps to reproduce the issue
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
+      description: Describe how to reproduce the issue step by step
+    validations:
+      required: true
+  - type: textarea
+    id: screenshots
+    attributes:
+      label: Screenshots/Videos (you can drag and drop files or paste links)
-If applicable, add screenshots to help explain your problem.
+      description: If applicable, add screenshots to help explain your problem (you can drag and drop files or paste links).

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.